-For an M.2 NVMe SSD you will need to have an M.2 slot that conform to the PCIe standard.
+For an M.2 NVMe SSD, you must have an M.2 slot that conforms to the PCIe standard.

-For an M.2 SATA SSD you will need to have an M.2 slot that can support the SATA interface.
+For an M.2 SATA SSD, you must have an M.2 slot supporting the SATA interface.

 Incompatibility #4: For NVMe SSD, the PCIe Version of the M.2 Slot Matters

-In order for a Gen 3 NVMe SSD to give you the best results, you need to have a motherboard with an M.2 slot conforming to PCIe 3.0.
+For a Gen 3 NVMe SSD to give you the best results, you must have a motherboard with an M.2 slot conforming to PCIe 3.0.